 If you were a child who didn’t like dinosaurs, please raise your hand.
 Then, stop lying.
 Every kid who ever existed loved dinosaurs.

 The folks at Alive Software probably had a keen sense of this when they made Dinosaur Predators, the second installment in their educational strategy game series.
 A turn-based strategy game driven by encyclopedic data is a tough sell.
 But the same game with dinosaurs?
-Sign me up!
-Dinosaur Predators » Read more
+Sign me up! » Read more about Dinosaur Predators

 Congratulations, Myst, go buy some lottery tickets!

-Given that it has become something of a punchline for boring and uneventful games, it’s difficult to grapple with the impact Myst had on the industry.
+Given that it has become something of a punchline for boring and uneventful games, it can be difficult to acknowledge the impact Myst had on gaming.
 Myst wasn’t the first CD-ROM game, nor the first point-and-click adventure game (even from that year – Return to Zork and The Journeyman Project beat it to the punch).
-By far, though, it was the prettiest, the most immersive, and the most technically stable given all the music and video flying around.
+It was the most accomplished, though, and the most technically stable given all the music and video flying around, and it hit at exactly the right moment.

-Myst is the game that got people thinking in terms of “worlds” instead of “stages.”
-Many people blame it for the death of the adventure genre, kicking off a deluge of abstract and uninteresting puzzle games that removed the essential human character from a format that depended so heavily on interaction.
-But Myst also taught the game industry not to be afraid of unconventional storytelling and open-endedness.
+Myst got people thinking in terms of places instead of stages.
+There’s a popular refrain that Myst led the adventure game genre astray, kicking off a deluge of abstract, unengaging puzzle box games that removed characters from a format dependent on interaction and dialogue.
+But Myst also proved the merits of open-ended, environmental storytelling interlocked.
 It was okay to make an experience, even if people considered it more of a slide show than a game.